Wanderson (footballer, born 24 October 1994)

-Wanderson Camelo Viana (born 24 October 1994), simply known as Wanderson, is a Brazilian footballer who plays as a centre-back for Paysandu.
+Wanderson Camelo Viana (born 24 October 1994), simply known as Wanderson, is a Brazilian footballer who plays as a centre-back for Náutico.

 Career

 Born in São Luís, Maranhão, Wanderson began his career with Americano-MA in 2012.
 In 2014, after a short spell with the under-20 side of Sabiá for the year's Copa São Paulo de Futebol Júnior, he moved to Araioses, but only appeared rarely.

 Ahead of the 2016 season, Wanderson signed for Moto Club, where he managed to become a starter and helped the club to achieve promotion to the Série C. He also served loan stints at Timon and Juventude Samas before departing the club in July 2018.

 In December 2018, after a period at Maranhão, Wanderson was announced at Imperatriz, but moved to Sampaio Corrêa instead.
 He finished the 2019 season at Guarany de Sobral, before being announced at River on 11 December of that year; however, he left the club shortly after alleging personal issues, and later returned to Juventude Samas.

 On 30 June 2020, Wanderson returned to MAC, but only featured twice before returning to Juventude in September.
 In October, however, he moved to Atlético de Cajazeiras, and later returned to Moto in January.

 Released by Moto on 1 September 2021, and signed for Tocantinópolis in November.
 On 10 December 2022, he agreed to a deal with Paysandu.

 On 17 November 2023, after helping Papão to achieve promotion to the Série B, Wanderson renewed his contract with the club.